EOSIO/welcome/docs/40_smart-contract-guides/index.md

 ## Before you begin
 To get started as quickly as possible we recommend using pre-built binaries.
 Building from source is a more advanced option but will set you back an hour or more and you may encounter build errors.
-See the [Installation Guides](../30_getting-started-guide/10_system-setup/10_installation-guides.md) for details on how to install the required EOSIO components.
+See the [Getting Started Guide](../30_getting-started-guide) for details on how to install and set up the required EOSIO components.

 ## Using cookies for the tutorials